 And the best part about a road trip through northern Italy?
 The freedom to veer off course from time to time!
 While I’ve suggested an Italy itinerary on the map below, I’d encourage creating your own route between places.
 It’s often when you find super special spots that aren’t in the guide books!

 So rather than create one epic Italian road trip, I’ve divided the country in two!
-Read on for my northern Italy road trip and stay tuned to find out my recommended route for a southern Italy road trip.
+Read on for my northern Italy road trip or check out my route for an amazing southern Italy road trip.

 Northern Italy Road Trip Itinerary